 The Elijah-Alavi Foundation is Elijah’s Echo, an initiative designed to raise awareness on the severity of food allergies and anaphylaxis as well as the importance of education and training.
 The organization was founded after the passing of my son Elijah-Alavi

-This June, Elijah’s Law was passed in the NY Assembly and NY Senate and on September 12th "Governor Andrew M. Cuomo signed legislation (S.218B/A.6971B) requiring all child day care programs in New York to follow guidelines for preventing and responding to food allergy anaphylaxis.
+In June of 2019, Elijah’s Law was passed in the NY Assembly and NY Senate and on September 12th,2019 "Governor Andrew M. Cuomo signed legislation (S.218B/A.6971B) requiring all child day care programs in New York to follow guidelines for preventing and responding to food allergy anaphylaxis.
 Called "Elijah's Law," the new law is named after 3-year-old Elijah Silvera from New York City who was given a grilled cheese sandwich while at daycare despite having a known severe dairy allergy.
 After Elijah went into anaphylaxis his mother was not told what he had eaten and 911 was not called.
 Elijah died on November 3rd, 2017".

 The Elijah-Alavi Foundation stands strongly on making sure that we ensure that the proper training and education is a vital source for preventing a tragic incident in care like this from happening again.
 There needs to be accessible for every Public School/Daycare to be stocked with epinephrine auto-injectors.Education: for every adult that works in daycares/Schools to know the signs of anaphylaxis and be able to treat children experiencing it.Equity: to make sure that all children in every school in every neighborhood regardless of socioeconomic conditions, culture, or class, are safe when their parents drop them off at school.